pmdevita/django-shinobi/docs/docs/tutorial/step3.md

 ## Define a response Schema

-**Django Ninja** allows you to define the schema of your responses both for validation and documentation purposes.
+**Django Shinobi** allows you to define the schema of your responses both for validation and documentation purposes.

 We'll create a third operation that will return information about the current Django user.